adoptium/ci-jenkins-pipelines/README.md

 # Jenkins pipeline files for building OpenJDK

-AdoptOpenJDK makes use of these scripts to build binaries on the build farm at <https://ci.adoptopenjdk.net>
+Eclipse Adoptium makes use of these scripts to build binaries on the build farm at <https://ci.adoptopenjdk.net>

 ## Repository contents